miuoshdot/meritumnews/README.md

 Bugs I'm aware of and will be fixed in the future:

-- Incorrectly displayed notification icon (mainly on Samsung devices)
+- Incorrectly displayed notification icon (Android only, mainly on Samsung devices)